search ]

 By default, the REST API allows unauthenticated users to access a variety of endpoints, including details about users, posts, and taxonomies.

-In this post, we’ll walk through several safe ways to secure your REST API without disrupting core functionality or plugin features that depend on it.
+In this post, we will walk through several safe ways to secure your REST API without disrupting core functionality or plugin features that depend on it.

 Why Secure the REST API?